RyanMillerC/clogging/README.rst

 * Complete setup of a complex root Logger instance with a single call
 * Configurable logging through YAML configuration or through keyword args
 * Detailed output columns for lower logging levels
-* Surpressed output columns for higher logging levels
+* Suppressed output columns for higher logging levels
 * Optional rotating file handler

 A demo "Hello World" application using clogging/autologging is available here,